Scikit-Learn#

 • Understand the applications and limitations of each model

-• Learn how to clean and preprocess data using pandas before feeding it into machine-learning models
+• Learn how to clean and preprocess data using Pandas before feeding it into machine-learning models

 • Understand the importance of handling missing values and feature engineering